Before you read my post, you must read this Economist article.

 These five steps will start the healing process.
 If we implement these measures effectively, we will have passed through the worst of the financial crisis. via Huffington Post

 George Soros was my first investor at Viatel.
 I disclose this because you may think that my agreement with his plan may have something to do with that.
 But that was in 1995 and if I post his comment, which is something I rarely do in this blog.
-Is because I agree with them.
+It’s because I agree with them.

 Now to add something that Soros left out, I believe that another needed element to get out of this crisis is to sort out who will run USA.
 The combination of such a horrendous crisis with a US President with the lowest ratings in history and two extremely different candidates competing for what is now going to be the toughest job in the world adds tremendous uncertainty to the purchase of any assets.
 I wish they could move the US elections forward.